 6. Avoid Storing Firewood Inside

 Spiders and other pests like to hide underneath woodpiles.
 Rather than storing your firewood inside your house, store it in the backyard instead.
 Make sure to keep them several feet away from your house to deter the spiders from crawling inside your home.

-If spiders have made your basement their new home, it may be time to call pest control services so you don't have a spider infestation on your hands.
+If spiders have made your basement their new home, it may be time to call pest control services to avoid a spider infestation.
 Since spiders use other pests as their food source, spider control often requires exterminating other insects around your home.
-On top of that, traditional pesticides don’t work on spiders, so it's crucial to choose a professional spider exterminator.
-They will be able to determine the species of spider you’re dealing with and find the most effective way to protect your home from spiders and other problematic pests.
+On top of that, traditional pesticides don’t work on spiders, so it’s crucial to choose a professional spider treatment.
+Professionals will be able to determine the species of spider you’re dealing with and find the most effective way to protect your home from spiders and other problematic pests.

-Turn your basement into a web-free, spider-free space with the help of Aptive Environmental.
-We have locations throughout the United States and are dedicated to keeping your home pest-free.
+Protect your basement from spiders and webs with the help of Aptive Environmental.
+We have locations throughout the United States and are dedicated to keeping your home protected.

 Aptive’s spider control treatments attack infestations and get rid of spiders by targeting the source of the problem.
 This significantly reduces the chances of reinfestation.
 Plus, our services ensure that we will come back if the pests return.Find a provider today.
 Contact Aptive Environmental today to receive a quote for pest control services.